Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 If you want to go further into the flats, you’ll need to hire a guide and drive in.
 We chose the self-drive option, meaning we stayed in our own car while our guide zipped in front of us on his scooter.
 He’ll take you to some spots where you can get out and walk around.
 Along the way, you’ll come across salt pools which are bizarre and beautiful, and VERY salty.
 Tip: don’t touch your eyes after you touch the water!
 Take it from me—my eyes were puffed up for the rest of the day.

 There’s also an occasional glimpse of the surrounding mountains, a reminder that you’re still very high up.
 All of this made me feel like a small speck of existence.
-I’m the first to admit: I’m pretty dense when it comes to religious concepts, but this is what I imagine Christian fundamentalists mean when they talk about heaven.
+I’m the first to admit: that I’m pretty dense when it comes to religious concepts, but this is what I imagine Christian fundamentalists mean when they talk about heaven.

 The real showstopper, though, is the flat, mirror-like surface of the salt flats when the ground reflects the sky after rainfall.
-Unfortunately, I didn’t catch it after rain, but even on a dry day, I can’t explain enough how surreal the Salinas Grandes are—the real thing is far superior to the photos.
+Unfortunately, I didn’t catch it after rain, but even on a dry day, I can’t explain enough how surreal the Salinas Grandes is—the real thing is far superior to the photos.

 Taking photos at Salinas Grandes, Argentina, photos by Next Level of Travel